 - Think Outside the Classroom

 Take full advantage of the variety of opportunities and activities available to you.
-In addition to the student organizations we mentioned above (such as the Honors College or Sigma Tau Delta), you can get involved in co-curricular activities, including campus and community service, as well as varsity or intra-mural athletics.
+In addition to student organizations, you can get involved in co-curricular activities including campus and community service or varsity and intra-mural athletics.
 You should eventually try out for leadership positions in these activities, but for now, just join up and start learning!
-Your leadership qualities will come about naturally as time goes on.

 - Build Relationships & Plan Your Course Work